A rigorous introduction to linear models: OLS in SVD for General Matrices

-Coming back to the least squares problem, we assume $\bX$ has full rank previously.
-However, if $\bX$ does not have full column rank, $\bX^\top\bX$ is not invertible.
-We thus can use the SVD decomposition of $\bX$ to solve the least squares problem with rank-deficient $\bX$.
-And we illustrate this rank-deficient least squares method in the following theorem.
+Returning to the least squares problem, our prior assumption was that $\bX$ has full rank.
+However, if $\bX$ does not have full column rank, $\bX^\top\bX$ becomes non-invertible.
+In such cases, we can employ the SVD decomposition of $\bX$ to address the least squares problem with a rank-deficient $\bX$.
+The methodology for solving the rank-deficient least squares problem is illustrated in the following theorem.